 - 35% will pick another restaurant if online booking isn’t an option.

-This is why you need a system that makes it easy for the guests to book.
+This is why you need a restaurant management system that makes it easy for the guests to book.
 The process should be as simple as possible, both for your guests and your staff.

 Many restaurants struggle with handling bookings because of difficult or non-existent systems.
 This also includes ‘the old-fashioned way of booking’, calling on the phone.
 Keeping up with the best restaurant management systems is everything.